 Students apply for transfers for a wide variety of reasons.
 Some may find that their present school does not offer them the challenge they thought they’d find.
 Others may have developed an interest in a subject not offered by their current college.
-Whatever the reason you wish to apply for a transfer, it is crucial to be prepared.
+Whatever the reason you wish to apply for a transfer, it is crucial to be prepared for your transfer application.

 Do: Make A Case For Why You Want To Transfer